No-Prep vs Minimal-Prep Veneers: What's Best?

 What can go wrong with veneers?

-Potential issues include bite interference, gum irritation from poorly fitting margins, sensitivity after preparation, debonding, and chipping.
-Most of these risks are significantly reduced with proper case planning, experienced placement, and appropriate aftercare.
+Potential issues include bite interference, gum irritation from poorly fitting margins, sensitivity, debonding, and chipping.
+Most risks are significantly reduced with proper case planning, experienced placement, and appropriate aftercare.
+Having treatment in the UK means your dentist is accessible for follow-up if any issue arises.
 Our veneers risks guide covers each risk in detail.

 How do I know if I'm suitable for minimal-prep veneers?